How to Apply

-We’re delighted that you’re interested in National Presbyterian School, a true elementary school serving Age 3 through Sixth Grade.
+We’re delighted that you’re interested in National Presbyterian School, serving Age 3 through Sixth Grade.

 - Determine the grade to which you are applying